$S$-wave $KN$ scattering in a renormalizable chiral effective field theory: Results and discussion

 as a function of the c.m. momentum $p_{cm}$.
 In this representation, the intercept denotes the scattering length, and the slope reflects the magnitude of the effective range.
 We also present $1/(p_{cm}\cot\delta)$ results from empirical PWAs.
 In contrast to the phase shifts, $1/(p_{cm}\cot\delta)$ exhibits different evolutionary behavior.
 The slope of our NLO result is consistent with that of Hyslop et al.~\cite{Hyslop:1992cs}, yielding a negative effective range, which is opposite to the summary result $r\sim (0.32,0.5)$ fm given in Ref.~\cite{Dover:1982zh}.
 Such discrepancy in the effective range reflects that the existing experimental data do not provide sufficient constraints.

 Regarding the description of the $S_{01}$ channel in Fig.~\ref{Fig:KN_S01_NLO}, significant discrepancies exist among different PWAs, as previously noticed, leading to distinct differences in the effective range expansion, as shown in the right panel of Fig.~\ref{Fig:KN_S01_NLO}.
 Our NLO contribution is very small at low $P_\mathrm{lab}$ in order to reproduce the quasi-zero scattering length of the $S_{01}$ wave.
 With the increase of $P_\mathrm{lab}$, the NLO correction starts to contribute and generates a repulsive interaction.
 By taking into account the uncertainty, our NLO description is consistent with the energy-dependence PWAs of Martin~\cite{Martin:1975gs} and Hyslop et al. \cite{Hyslop:1992cs}.
+Nevertheless, the $S_{01}$ wave is found to be particularly sensitive to higher-order contributions, and an improved description is expected once the calculation is extended to NNLO~\cite{Lu:2018zof}.
 We also checked that with the increase of total energy up to $\sqrt{s}=1560$ MeV, the phase shift decreases and does not have a sudden increase or a crossing of $90$ degrees.
 These findings also support the non-existence of the $\Theta^+(1540)$ resonance.